We've got a problem... but that doesn’t mean we can’t dream while taking small steps!

 Focus on Castor Oil

 Castor Bean plants grow very well, and aggressively in warm climates.
 They contain poisonous ricin that is inedible (so it’s not taking food away from anyone).
 When transformed into oil, it is then processed into a granulated form.
 Castor Bean Oil is part of the bioplastic family.
-Life UNpacked will be selling Castor Bean Oil bamboo toothbrushes this year.
-It doesn’t fix all the problems surrounding the end of life of bamboo toothbrushes, but it does address the carbon emission from the raw material; and a small step in the right direction is very valuable to us.
+Life UNpacked heavily considered this option in our research and decision to expand our product line; however, based on research & discussion with experts in the waste industry the benefits to castor oil bristles are marginal.
+Life UNpacked will not be selling Castor Bean Oil bamboo toothbrushes at the moment.
+These bristles don't fix all the problems surrounding the end of life of bamboo toothbrushes, even though it does address the carbon emission from the raw material; and a small step in the right direction - but the impact is to marginal... borderline greenwashing.
+So we're focusing our attention elsewhere to make the most impact possible.

 The Future of Toothbrushes